My Voice at GW

 What is Employee Engagement?

-Gallup defines employee engagement as the involvement and enthusiasm of employees in both their work and workplace.
-It is driven by employees having purpose and meaning in their work and being recognized for their unique contributions.
-There are basic psychological needs that must be met in order for the employee to perform their work well.
-Gallup has addressed these needs with each of the Q12 questions.
+Employee engagement as the involvement and enthusiasm of employees in both their work and institution.
+It is driven by individuals finding purpose and meaning in their work and being recognized for their unique contributions -- basic psychological needs that must be met in order for people to perform their work well.
+The survey measures the extent to which these needs are met.

 About the Survey